-The R value controversy is as confusing as the IRS tax code and many insulation vendors like it that way.
-While there is a lot of difference between lab testing and real life, thermodynamics doesn’t change, regardless of what is published on a vendor’s line card.
+The R-value controversy is as confusing as the IRS tax code and many insulation vendors like it that way.
+While there is a lot of difference between lab testing and real-life, thermodynamics doesn’t change, regardless of what is published on a vendor’s line card.
 R means resistance to heat flow.
 The higher the R-value, the greater the insulating power.
 More R means less heat loss, but more material cost.
 In slab-on-grade hydronic installations, you need a thermal break under the tubing to keep the heat in the slab and prevent heat from escaping to the ground underneath.
-If necessary, panels can be placed over rigid bead board or extruded polystyrene to achieve a greater R value insulation factor.
+If necessary, panels can be placed over a rigid beadboard or extruded polystyrene to achieve a greater R-value insulation factor.

 What is the purpose of the plastic skin over the panels?